henichole/eCommerce-Project/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

-SQL Queries attempt 1 via SUM, AVG, MAX, MIN:
+--SQL Queries attempt 1 via SUM, AVG, MAX, MIN:

             SELECT
                 country,
                 city,